-UW System extends coverage to domestic partners and partner’s children (who are not also the employee’s dependent children) for the following plans*:
+UW System extends coverage to domestic partners and partner’s children for the following plans*:

-If you want to cover your domestic partner and partner’s children (who are not also your dependent children) under these plans, you must create a domestic partnership for benefit purposes.
+To cover your domestic partner and partner’s children on these plans, you must create a domestic partnership for benefit purposes.
 Your partnership must meet the following requirements:

-- You must both be at least 18 years old and competent to enter into a contract; and
+- You are both at least 18 years old and competent to enter into a contract; and

 - Neither of you may be married to, or in a domestic partnership with another person; and